miracleheras/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6105.rst

 - `Fix Security Group Role Description for IPs <https://github.com/OpenNebula/one/issues/7186>` __.
 - `Fix history ETIME after resize, disk-resize and pci-(de)attach for VMs in undeployed state <https://github.com/OpenNebula/one/issues/7249>` __.
 - `Fix  cluster assignment when creating Virtual Network <https://github.com/OpenNebula/one/issues/7063>` __.
+- `Fix UI issue on VM Instantiation when Memory or CPU modification is set to 'range' within a VM template <https://github.com/OpenNebula/one/issues/6872>` __.

 Changes in Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^